I. What is money?

 In the image below, we can see how the government uses value and trust to create money.

-I.B How Does the Decentralized Government Create Money with Code?
+I.B How Do Decentralized Networks Create Money with Code?

 But with the invention of Bitcoin in 2008, it is no longer just governments who have the power to create money.
 We can now create money with code.
 How?
 Let's look at each piece: value and trust.